aGrUM 3.1.1

 template<typename Key>

-INLINE bool gum::SetIterator< Key >::operator== ( const SetIterator< Key > & from) const
+bool gum::SetIterator< Key >::operator== ( const SetIterator< Key > & iter) const

 Indicates whether two iterators point toward the same element of a same set.